datazuul/datazuul.github.io/topics/linux/_posts/2023-06-29-linux-rescarta-digital-library.md

 ## Curating a collection of scanned books

 In this use case we have a directory (e.g. "ALX") at hand under which (multi sublevels are detected) there are subdirectories, one for each book containing the scan images for each page of the book.
-The images are named in a way that there correct sequence is represented by alphanumeric sorting.
+The images are named in a way that their correct sequence is represented by alphanumeric sorting.
 The images of a book are considered as a single "Digital Object".

 Example directory: